Mardcelo/mardcelo.github.io/_posts/2025-02-26-BroncoCTF-Writeup.markdown

 12. Start the Main Execution

 We are going to look more deeply into property viewer since it's very rooted with what we have used for CTF challenge.

-Okay, here's that "Technical Overview of Dex Explorer" section, expanded and written in a blog post format.

----

-## Technical Overview of Dex Explorer: Peeking Under the Hood <a name="Dex"></a>

 So, how does a powerful tool like Dex Explorer actually work its magic inside a Roblox game?
 The `loadstring()` function I used was just the tip of the iceberg.
 Let's delve into the common principles behind how these in-game explorers operate.
 It's important to note that this is a general overview, as specific implementations can vary.